pilcrowonpaper/malta/docs/pages/basics/setup.md

     // optional
-    "twitter": "@pilcrowonpaper", // twitter account associated with the project "sidebar" [] // see 'Sidebar' page
+    "twitter": "@pilcrowonpaper", // twitter account associated with the project "sidebar" [], // see 'Sidebar' page
-}
+    "logo": "logo.svg", //for sidebar (must be the name of a file in the same dir) "og_logo": "og_logo.png" // square image of OG (must be the name of a file in the same dir) }
 ```

+You can also add a `favicon.ico` next to the config.

 ## Create `pages` directory